Ajay Harit

 • Biography

-I wish to share my experience with others through paintings, a medium of expression of my liking.
-I am also impressed by the people living there in close association with nature.
+I am impressed by the people living in close proximity with nature.
 Their energy level infuses me to work hard.
 My visits to ancient Hindu temples in Himalayan region, on the bank of the river Ganges at Varanasi and in Southern Peninsula cast a hypnotic spell on me.
 The devotion and dedication with which the sculptures of Indian Gods and Goddesses were made is incomparable.
-The contribution of these artists to the heritage of my country is the next thing I wish to share.
+The contribution of these artists to the heritage of my country is the next thing I wish to share through my paintings.

-Due to my familial responsibilities, I had to stop painting in 1995.
-After a gap of 17 years, I picked up the brush again in 2012.
+My medium of choice are oil and acrylic on canvas because they allow me to layer emotions, light and texture.
 For me, the subject, technique, material and involvement, all are important.
-My style of painting is a combination of realism and expressionism.
+My style of painting is a combination of realism with expressionism, where every brushstroke carries both detail and spontaneity.
 I try to paint with integrity, following time tested rules of composition and methodology.
 With the passage of time, I feel more confident and mature, and more open to change.

 • Links